dpatelcs33/Python-File-Server/README.md

 # Python-File-Server
-A RESTful file server app for servicing download requests concurrently
+A RESTful file server application for servicing download requests concurrently(multi threading) and/or in parrelel(multi processing)

+Currently only supporting `GET` requests with pause/resume functionality.

 Dependencies: